btbytes/reloadpy/notes.markdown

  * disabling one of the processor makes the threaded code runs faster!!

 ## Mastering Team Play by Raymond Hettinger
+  * Note: it will be an interesting experiment to go through a lot of my code and see where I can use deques and sets...
   *  bit.ly/c251Oi a4pE6l aAHWFl
   * Lists
     - lists do append and pop effciently on the right